Breckenridge, Colorado: Geography

-At the 2020 United States census, the town had a total area of 15.661 km2, all of it land.
+According to the United States Census Bureau, the town has a total area of 6.041 sqmi, all land.
 The ski area has a total area of 2880 acre of land.
 The elevation of Breckenridge is 9601 ft above sea level.

 Climate

 Breckenridge's climate is considered to be high-alpine with the tree line at 11500 ft.

 The average humidity remains around 30% throughout the year.
 At the elevation of the weather station, the climate could be described as a subalpine climate (Köppen Dfc) since summer means are above 50 F in spite of the very cool mornings.
 Winter lows are quite severe, but afternoons averaging around the freezing mark somewhat moderate mean temperatures.

 A weather station was run in the town from 1893 to 1913, and from 1948 to the present day.
 However, temperature measurements are mostly confined to the first period, and the temperature record is thus very sparse.
 Even so, a temperature of freezing or below was recorded for every single date of the year except July 26.
 During the winter of 1898–1899, snow was reported to fall for a record 79 consecutive days.
 Residents tunneled through the snow to navigate Main Street.